-Peak oil — the point in time when global oil production peaks and begins to drop — has been looming on the horizon for decades.
+Peak oil — the point in time when domestic or global oil production peaks and begins to forever decline — has been looming on the horizon for decades.
 Countless research reports, government studies and oil industry analyses have tried to pin down the exact year when peak oil will occur, to no avail.

 The stakes are undeniably high: Much of human civilization is now inextricably linked to a readily available supply of inexpensive oil and petroleum products.
 From heating, electricity production and transportation to cosmetics, medicines and plastic bags, modern life runs on oil.